-Beth Boynton, RN, MS, Author, Successful Nurse Communication: Safe Care, Healthy Workplaces, & Rewarding Careers, F.A.
+Beth Boynton, RN, MS, Author, Medical Improv: A New Way to Improve Communication, (CreateSpace, 2017), Successful Nurse Communication: Safe Care, Healthy Workplaces, & Rewarding Careers, F.A.
 Davis Publishing Co., 2015 and Confident Voices: The Nurses’ Guide to Improving Communication & Creating Positive Workplaces, CreateSpace, 2009.
-Her 3rd book, Medical Improv: A New Way to Improve Communication is scheduled for publication in March 2017.

-Beth is an organizational development consultant who uses experiential activities from applied/medical improv and expert facilitation to teach communication, collaboration, & leadership.
+Beth is a nurse, author, international speaker, and Medical Improv practitioner who uses experiential activities from applied/medical improv and expert facilitation to teach communication, collaboration, & leadership.
 She is passionate about contributing to healthy cultures, relationships, and teams necessary for providing safe, compassionate, and cost-effective care.
 She has written extensively on the need to develop human interactive skills and publishes the award-winning “Confident Voices in Healthcare” Blog.

 Portsmouth, NH/Boston, MA